 Headlights have been a hot topic for Reliability Trials in the last couple of years, ‘what lights can be used?” and “how many can I run?” are some of the questions continually being raised as the 24 Hour Trial approaches every season.

 The 24 Hour Trial and all other Reliability Trials incorporate the use of public roads as a part of the course riders must follow, and riders must still comply with the road rules when riding.
-Machines used in reliability Trials and the 24 hour, must comply with the Road Traffic Act along with all other registered vehicles on the road, this means that a headlight must contain the high beam, and an effective short-range low beam behind the one lens.
+Machines used in Reliability Trials and the 24 Hour Trial, must comply with the Road Traffic Act along with all other registered vehicles on the road, this means that a headlight must contain the high beam, and an effective short-range low beam behind the one lens.
 It must be a minimum of 25 watts and can only be fitted to the Motorcycle, (in the case of a sidecar).

 Halogen, HID or or Light Emitting Diode (LED) with an (E) standard, which can be switched from high to low beam is acceptable.
 Lights that dim only, as a method of switching to low beam, or simply having a headlight pointing at a lower angle as low beam is not acceptable.